zinzy/zinzy.website-v3/content/posts/2024-10-25-people-and-blogs-interview.md

 ### Given your experience, if you were to start a blog today, would you do anything differently?

-I'll answer this by telling you about my most important Internet-related values and sharing how I acquired them.
+I'll answer this by telling you about my most important Internet-related values and how I acquired them.

 - [Tools do not matter](https://www.zinzy.website/tools-do-not-matter/): still disgruntled over all the writing I lost before I began properly backing things up in 2005, I believe strongly in the value of a simple computer folder with a set of text files.
 If I were to start today, I'd move heaven and earth to maintain that folder as my single source of truth.
 - [Own your data](https://indieweb.org/own_your_data): aside from the data we owned but lost, there's the data we never really owned to begin with.
 The easier it is to transport data from one portal to the other, the more relevant the archive we build over time.
 If I were to start today, I'd do my best to publish things on my website, and (manually) syndicate to Hyves, MySpace, Facebook, Google Plus, Instagram, TikTok, or whatever platform was there to make us feel suboptimal about our choices.
 - [To be yourself is all that you can do](https://www.youtube.com/watch?v=WC5FdFlUcl0): I can't verbalize the cringe I feel at all the pretentious paths down which I walked in my time on the Internet.
-That time I called myself a "digital story architect" is a mere example.
+That time I called myself a "digital story architect" is but an example.
 If I were to start today, I'd attempt to hold myself to a much more authentic standard.
 - No numbers: At work, I'm the founder of the Data Ninjas, a club promoting data-driven product development.
 On my website, I reject metrics as much as possible.
 I don't employ cookies, display likes, or engagement metrics of any nature.
 I don't know you've been on my website unless you tell me.